FrediBach/Blowson/README.md

 ## Template variables

-You can include other fields in the same entry with into a string with template variables with double curly braces.
+You can include other fields from the same entry into a string with template variables.
 Here's an example:

 ```
 {